Why New Hampshire?

 Purpose Trusts

 In New Hampshire, a settlor can create a purpose trust, which is a trust for a specific non-charitable purpose or a trust that does not have any specific beneficiaries.
 A purpose trust also may include charitable purposes or charitable beneficiaries.
 A purpose trust may be perpetual.
-In certain cases, a purpose trust can be a particularly useful structure for managing certain assets, such as a privately-held business or a family compound.
+In certain cases, a purpose trust can be a particularly useful structure for managing certain assets, such as a privately held business or a family compound.

-Self-Settled Spendthrift Trusts
+Self-Settled Spendthrift (Asset Protection) Trusts

 Decanting